Carmen Vildoso

 Carmen Aurora Marcela Vildoso Chirinos (born March 3, 1956) is a Peruvian sociologist and academic.
 She served in Alan García's second administration, in the position of Minister of Women and Social Development, from October 2008 to June 2009.

-Previously, she served as Deputy Minister of Promotion of Employment and Micro and Small Business at the Ministry of Labor and Promotion of Employment from August 2001 to July 2003 during Alejandro Toledo’s administration.
+Previously, she served as Deputy Minister of Promotion of Employment and Micro and Small Business at the Ministry of Labour and Promotion of Employment from August 2001 to July 2003 during Alejandro Toledo's administration.

 Early life and education

 Carmen Vildoso was born in Lima, Peru on March 3, 1956.
 Her mother, Aurora Chirinos Pizarro, is a renowned biologist and zoologist, specializing in the investigation of fishery biology in the Sea Institute of Peru and the defunct Ministry of Fishing.
 Her father is Abelardo Vildoso Baca, who served as Director-General of Administration of the Ministry of Fishing during the 1980s.

 Upon finishing her elementary and high school education at the San Antonio Women's School, she enrolled in the National University of San Marcos, where she graduated with a bachelor's degree in sociology.
-She attained a master's degree in Sociology at the Pontifical Catholic University of Peru.
+She attained a master's degree in sociology at the Pontifical Catholic University of Peru.